ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

 ## Summary
 Snakemake is a flexible pipeline management tool that can be run locally and on the cloud.
 Although it is able to run on Kubernetes such as Google Container Engine, it is a relatively new feature and will take some time to stablize.
 Currently if one wants to run everything (both the computing and the data) on the cloud, using Google Compute Engine and Google Cloud Storage will be the way to go.

+Using a 4-core (n1-standard-4) GCE instance, the total time to finish the pipeline locally and via Google Cloud Storage were 3.2 mins and 5.8 mins resepctively.
+So there are some overhead to transfer files from/to the storage.

 Docker and bioconda have made the deployment a lot easier.
 Bioconda truly saves a lot of duplicated efforts to figure out the tool compilation.
-Docker provides an OS-level isolationWith more tools such as [Singularity][singularity] continuing to come out, virtualization seems to be a inevitable trend.
+Docker provides an OS-level isolation and an ecosystem of deployment.
+With more tools such as [Singularity][singularity] continuing to come out, virtualization seems to be a inevitable trend.

 Other than Google cloud products, Snakemake also supports AWS, S3, LSF, SLURM and many other cluster settings.
 It seems to me that the day when one `Snakefile` works for all platforms might be around the corner.

+EDIT 2017-08-15: Add a section about using Google Cloud in Docker.
+Update summary with some time measurements.
 [singularity]: http://singularity.lbl.gov/index.html